‘Leftovers’ Season 3 Premiere Date, Episode 1-Episode 7 Synopses, Titles Dropped

-Leftovers Season 3 premieres on Sunday, April 16.
-The eight-episode, final season of the critically-acclaimed series opens with an eerie feeling that there is another catastrophe lurking in the corner, ready to unleash a new set of inexplicable events on the seventh anniversary of the Sudden Departure.
-HBO has released Leftovers Season 3 plotline, as well as synopses and titles for seven episodes.
+The Leftovers Season 3 premieres on Sunday, April 16.
+The eight-episode, final season of the critically-acclaimed series opens with an eerie feeling that there is another catastrophe lurking around the corner, ready to unleash a new set of inexplicable events on the seventh anniversary of the Sudden Departure.
+HBO has released the Leftovers Season 3 plotline, as well as synopses and titles for seven episodes.

-In the third and final season of Leftovers, the Murphy and Garvey families come together, as they ” grasp for a system of belief to help better explain that which defies explanation,” according to the new season plotline.
+In the third and final season of The Leftovers, the Murphy and Garvey families come together, as they ” grasp for a system of belief to help better explain that which defies explanation,” according to the new season plotline.

-Moreover, it also says that as the anniversary of the Sudden Departure — which saw 140 million people suddenly vanishing from the face of the earth without explanation — approaches, there are ominous signs that something big is going to happen.
+Moreover, it also says that as the anniversary of the Sudden Departure — which saw 140 million people suddenly vanishing from the face of the Earth without explanation — approaches, there are ominous signs that something big is going to happen.
 It leads to the characters journey to Australia, which according to Carrie Coon, who plays Nora Durst, is very much a character in the piece.

-Leftovers Season 2 finale, “I Live Here,” ended with Kevin (Justin Theroux) returning home to find everyone that he loves waiting for him.
+The Leftovers Season 2 finale, “I Live Here,” ended with Kevin (Justin Theroux) returning home to find everyone that he loves waiting for him.
 Probably because he had died and come back to life twice in the previous season, the opening episode of the new season finds him at a crossroads.

 Kevin questions whether an ordinary life is possible, although his Patti (Ann Dowd) no longer haunts him, according to the new season plotline.